Reductant/schlenk_line/content/post/2020-12-31-what-i-read-in-2020/index.md

 categories: ["books"]
 tags: ["books", "reviews"]
 ---
+The best and the worst of a year that gave me an unusual amount of reading time.

 1. Green Mars -- Kim Stanley Robinson
 1. For Whom the Bell Tolls -- Ernest Hemingway
 1. The Truthful Art -- Alberto Cairo